 Goes on smoothly.
 When used under mascara, it plumps, lengthens, and enhances even thin, sparse lashes.
 Also resists clumping, keeps mascara in place, and defines lashes.
 Many dedicated customers rave it's the best they've used.

-Earns praise by some customers who say it reduces the number of coats of mascara needed after using.
+Earns praise for reducing the number of coats of mascara needed after using.
 Conditions lashes while defining and separating them.
-Lengthens and "pumps" up lashes.
+Lengthens and "pumps up" lashes.
 Non-clumping.
 Often used on professional photo shoots.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.